Getting Started with PDI

 Follow these instructions to create the Table Output step.

-Drag a Table Output step into your transformation.
+Click and drag a Table Output step into your transformation.

 Double-click the Table Output step to open its Edit properties dialog box.

-Rename the Table Output step to
+Rename your Table Output step to Write to Database.

 Create a connection to the database